lmullen/jsr/_source/issues/vol16/lindsey.markdown

 foundation?
 Was she subtly registering her concerns about the guarded approach the women were taking?
-While white men and women were lynched as well, particularly in the 1880s and 1890s, 89% of persons lynched between 1926 and 1937 were Negro, rocking racial communities in very different ways.[^36] Nevertheless, it does seem as though Moton shared points of commonality with her fellow conferees.
+While white men and women were lynched as well, particularly in the 1880s and 1890s, 89% of persons lynched between 1926 and 1937 were of African descent, rocking racial communities in very different ways.[^36] Nevertheless, it does seem as though Moton shared points of commonality with her fellow conferees.
 In addition to sharing a regional identity---the "South of ours that we love so dearly"---Moton